The most common credit limit on Cycle To Work Scheme purchases makes this a very popular and competitive price point

 The Scultura Lite-BSA Disc frame has a very enjoyable ride feel; there is no harshness or irritating amounts of road buzz coming through to your contact points, even with the 25mm tyres pumped up to my preferred high pressures.
 This makes the Scultura a fun bike to ride and you can really cover some miles tapping away on the pedals while taking in the scenery.

 The Allez Sport boasts an excellent aluminium frame and all-carbon fork with rack and mudguard mounts for versatility.
 The latest Allez frame is a bit less racy than its predecessors, making for a bike that is set up perfectly for commuters or winter training without losing the Allez's fun and appealing ride.
+It was well worth a look at its £850 RRP; at this sale price it's an absolute bargain.

 This incarnation of the Allez has Shimano's nine-speed Sora groupset, which on the face of it sounds a bit basic, but the gears actually flick lightly from sprocket to sprocket and with your eyes closed it's not easy to tell that you're not using the more expensive Tiagra or 105 components.
 And the Allez frame is more than nice enough to justify upgraded tyres, wheels and other components down the track.